sumeetkr/AwesomeFakeNews/README.md

 # Awesome Fake News
 This repository contains recent research on fake news.
 Inspired from other 'awesome' github pages like [awesome-deep-learning](https://github.com/ChristosChristofidis/awesome-deep-learning).

+If you would like your published paper/data to be added here, please message me.

 Table of content:

 # a) Data repository